W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 :::

 ::: details Substituted
-The way to recognise your brother is by recognising the Holy Spirit in your brother.
+The way to recognize your brother is by recognising the Holy Spirit in your brother.
 ²I have already said that the Holy Spirit is the Bridge for the transfer of perception to knowledge, so we can use perception and knowledge as if perception and knowledge were related, because in the-Holy-Spirit’s Mind perception and knowldege are related.
 ³The relationship of perception and knowledge must be in the-Holy-Spirit’s Mind because, unless the relationship of perception and knowledge were in the-Holy-Spirit’s Mind, the separation between the two ways of thinking would not be open to healing.
 ⁴The Holy Spirit is part of the Holy Trinity, because the-Holy-Spirit’s Mind is partly your mind and also partly God’s Mind.